-FY17-19 Implementation Plan & FY17 Progress Report
+FY17-19 Implementation Plan

-In alignment with Duke Raleigh Hospital's mission, the FY17-19 implementation plan was developed.
+In alignment with Duke Raleigh Hospital's mission, an implementation plan has been developed.
 This plan is guided by the priority areas identified as well as by our core competencies in order to focus our efforts in the areas where Duke Raleigh can have the greatest impact.